tpwo/pyzet/README.md

 ## Configuration

 The basic configuration of pyzet is set via YAML file which should be placed at `~/.config/pyzet/pyzet.yaml`.
-However, there is a `--config` flag that can be used to point to a custom config file using relative or global path.
+There is a `--config` flag that can be used to point to a custom config file using relative or global path.

 Config file contains a set of possible fields of which only `repo` is required to be set.
 The remaining ones will use default values if they